vander-code/qvac-argument-steelmanner/README.md

 ## How it works

+It will help you especially when it comes to debate

 - A small Node.js/Express server loads a language model locally using the `@qvac/sdk` package (`loadModel`).
 - When you submit an opinion from the web page, the server calls the model's